AMR bondholders demand payment, say planes neglected

 U.S. Bank believes it would fetch just $501 million - including $40 million of previously frozen cash collateral to which it seeks access - if it seized and sold the planes.
 That’s barely above the $491 million in principal and interest that it said bondholders are owed.

-But AMR said in court papers that U.S. Bank’s request “borders on -- if not crosses the line of -- being frivolous.”
+AMR opposes the request, saying in a court filing that it has properly maintained its planes, and that U.S. Bank’s request “borders on -- if not crosses the line of -- being frivolous.”

-Collins on Wednesday added that U.S. Bank is “well aware the aircraft are being maintained in compliance with all applicable FAA regulations.”

 U.S. Bankruptcy Judge Sean Lane denied a similar request on behalf of the bondholders in February, but said they could renew the request if circumstances changed.